williamFalcon/deep-learning-gpu-box-build-instructions/README.md

 | FAN connectors | [4Pin PWM to 3Pin](https://www.amazon.com/gp/product/B01H0OZC9W/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1) | You'll run out of fan connectors with new fans | 1 | Y |

+### Considerations
+1. Temperature
+    - If your machine gets too hot, the GPUs will auto-throttle down.

+2. Bottlenecks
+    - With deep learnning, the biggest bottleneck is not the GPU but the DATA TRANSFER to the GPUs.
+    - This is why the Motherboard needs to be fast enough and should have at least 40 PCI lanes.
+    - The drives need to be really fast.
+    - Use the SSD to feed data directly to model.
+Use SSHD for long term storage that won't go into the model directly.

+3. RAM
+    - Have at least as much RAM as you have GPU RAM.

+4. CPU
+    - Have at least 1 core per GPU.
+    - Water cooling can help keep the overall temperature low.

+### Assembly / Install instructions

+I'll add more details later, but in order you should:
+1. Install fans.
+2. install motherboard.
+3. Install power source (but don't screw in yet).
+4. Connect all the fans to motherboard.
+5. Install drives.
+6. Connect drives to motherboard.
+7. Connect motherboard to power supply.
+8. Connect power button, usb, etc... to motherboard.
+9. Install GPUs.
+10. Connect GPUs to power supply.
+11. Install RAM.
+12. Screw in powersource.
+13. Fix all the cables neatly.
+14. Insert an ubuntu live USB.
+15. Turn on.
+16. Pray.
+16. Boot into BIOS and set the USB as the priority drive.
+17. Install Ubuntu (or your OS).
+18. Follow [these instructions](https://github.com/williamFalcon/tensorflow-gpu-install-ubuntu-16.04) to set up your system with tensorflow, pytorch and cuda drivers.
+19. Learn deeply.